 Our college access advisors reach high school students by leading curriculum-based lessons covering college planning, self-advocacy, financial literacy, completing the classes necessary for college acceptance, and more.

-Our college counselors provide in-depth counseling sessions for 11th and 12th graders, guiding students as they complete requisite coursework, explore and understand financial aid options, determine their best-fit colleges, prepare personal statements and submit college applications.
+Our College Counselors provide in-depth counseling sessions, guiding students as they complete requisite coursework, explore and understand financial aid options, determine their best-fit colleges, prepare personal statements and submit college applications.

 As a part of our College Access Program, our trained staff familiarizes students with financial aid terms, the application process, and responsible borrowing through student loans.